Mulberry Street (Manhattan)

-Mulberry Street is a principal thoroughfare in Lower Manhattan, New York City, United States.
-It is historically associated with Italian-American culture and history, and in the late 19th and early 20th centuries was the heart of Manhattan's Little Italy.
+Mulberry Street is a north–south street in Lower Manhattan, New York City, United States.
+It is commonly associated with Italian-American culture and heritage, and has long been the heart of Manhattan's Little Italy.

 The street was listed on maps of the area since at least 1755.
 The "Bend" in Mulberry, where the street changes direction from southeast to northwest to a northerly direction, was made to avoid the wetlands surrounding the Collect Pond.
 During the period of the American Revolution, Mulberry Street was usually referred to as "Slaughter-house Street", named for the slaughterhouse of Nicholas Bayard on what is now the southwest corner of Mulberry and Bayard Streets, which was located there until the summer of 1784, when it was ordered to be removed to Corlaer's Hook.

 Mulberry Bend, formed by Mulberry Street on the east and Orange Street on the west, was historically part of the core of the infamous Five Points; the southwest corner of Mulberry Bend formed part of the Five Points intersection for which the neighborhood was named.
 Aside from Mulberry, the other four streets forming Five Points were Anthony Street (now Worth Street), Cross Street (now Mosco Street), Orange Street (now Baxter Street), and Little Water Street (which no longer exists).

 Location

 Mulberry is located between Baxter and Mott Streets.
 It runs north to south, through the centers of Little Australia and Little Italy, parallel to Mott Street one block to the east, is bound on the north by Bleecker Street in NoHo and on the south by Worth Street in the Civic Center.
-Near the southern portion of Mulberry Street, the street enters Chinatown, where it is lined with Chinese green grocers, butcher stores, and fishmongers.
+On the Italian section of Mulberry Street, it is lined with Italian restaurants, gelaterias, bakeries, and delis.
+Near the southern portion of Mulberry Street, the street enters Chinatown.

 Further south past Bayard Street, on the west side of the street, lies Columbus Park, which was created in 1897.
 The southwest corner of the park (away from Mulberry Street) is the site of the original Five Points intersection.
 The east side of the street is now lined with Chinatown's funeral homes.